The threefold way to quantum periods: WKB, TBA equations and q-Painlev\'e: Conclusions and outlook

 \paragraph{Cluster coordinates in 4d Kaluza-Klein theories and instanton counting.} The relations between cluster variables $\CX_i=Y_{\gamma_i}$ and the gauge theory parameters $(u,s)$ are somewhat reminiscent of the change of variables from Fock-Goncharov to Fenchel-Nielsen that played a role in the identification of tau functions as sections of a certain line bundle over the moduli space of quantum curves in \cite{Coman:2020qgf} (see in particular equations (5.24)-(5.25) of the reference).
 This analogy may deserve further study.
 On the one hand, the theory we study is precisely the KK uplift of 4d $SU(2)$ Yang-Mills studied in \cite{Coman:2020qgf}.
 More to the point, the asymptotic limit $t\to 0$ corresponds to a half-geometry where $\tau \to 0$, which is a weak-coupling limit of the 5d gauge theory.
 As shown in \cite[Figure 21]{Banerjee:2020moh}, precisely in this limit (and for a suitable choice of phase) the exponential network becomes of `Fenchel-Nielsen type' in a suitable sense \cite{Hollands:2013qza, Hollands:2017ahy}.
 By analogy with the role of spectral coordinates defined by spectral networks \cite{Gaiotto:2012rg} in the definition of appropriate decompositions of tau functions in terms of Nekrasov-Okounkov dual partition functions \cite{Coman:2018uwk, Coman:2020qgf}, this suggest that a similar role may be played by coordinate systems defined by (non-)Abelianization for exponential networks~\cite{Banerjee:2018syt}.

-\paragraph{Exact solutions to coupled TBA equations.} It would be interesting to study continuations of the exact solution \eqref{eq:exact-TBA-solution}, which holds for moduli (\ref{eq:fine-tuned-stratum}), to other stability conditions beyond \eqref{eq:collimation-chamber}.
+\paragraph{Exact solutions to coupled TBA equations.} It would be interesting to study continuations of the exact solution \eqref{eq:exact-TBA-solution}, which holds for moduli (\ref{eq:fine-tuned-stratum}), to other stability conditions beyond \eqref{eq:collimation-chamber}, \eqref{eq:collimation-chamber-rho}.
 Another possibility would be to rely on differential equations obeyed by $Y_\gamma$ discussed in \cite{Gaiotto:2008cd}, presumably reinterpreted in connection to the q-Painlev\'e equations themselves.
 In the same vein, it would also be interesting to deform away from the Hitchin section by turning on generic $\theta_\gamma\neq 0$.
-According to our conjectures, at least some of these deformations should be captured by the general solutions of q-Painlev\'e equations in terms of dual instanton partition functions.
 It would also be interesting to see if the explicit solution \eqref{eq:qPXSol} can be used to compute the Hyperk\"ahler metric on the moduli space, that was the original motivation of \cite{Gaiotto:2008cd}.
 The main complication arises in taking the $\hbar\rightarrow0$ limit of the $\CX_i$, which is nontrivial due to the $\hbar$-dependence of $q,\,t$ in \eqref{eq:qMatch}, \eqref{eq:tMatch}.